AleksaC/resume/resume.md

 <div class="period">September 2020 - Present</div>
 </div>

-- Hired by iGEM foundation to set up live streaming for an event using AWS media services, translate and transcribe, with a simple dashboard for managing streams and a basic video player
+- Hired by iGEM foundation to set up live streaming for an event using AWS media services, translate and transcribe, with a simple dashboard for managing streams and a basic video player with viewer count
 - Built a job board with Next.js frontend, AppSync backend and React admin dashboard.
 Deployed using Serverless Framework and Vercel
 - Built an e-commerce website using Next.js with infrastructure provisioned through Serverless Framework and deployed using GitHub Actions
 - Built and maintain a local news website made with Next.js with infra managed using Terraform, Ansible and GitHub Actions